Accelerating Berends-Giele recursion for gluons in arbitrary dimensions over finite fields: GPU acceleration

 In all plots in Figs.~\ref{fig:perleg_perevent},~\ref{fig:perdimension}, and~\ref{fig:perdevice} we observe also a notable offset even for a small number of events.
 This is partly due to the prioritisation of flexibility over performance.
 However, in cases where performance is critical, while the overall scaling is expected to remain unchanged, the computing time can be reduced by ahead-of-time compilation (\emph{e.g.}~CUDA kernels for a set number of legs, dimension, etc).
 The overhead caused by the choice of python as the language to glue the components together can also be trivially eliminated by changing those components to a compiled language such as C, Rust or Fortran.

 We conclude with a comparison to another GPU implementation of BG recursion named \texttt{BlockGen} and used in the code \texttt{Pepper}~\cite{Bothmann:2021nch,Bothmann:2023gew}.
 While the scopes of this work and \texttt{BlockGen}~\cite{Bothmann:2021nch} are quite different, it is illustrative to benchmark both methods.
 The target of \texttt{Pepper} is the calculation of physical observables in a way similar to that of other event generators like Sherpa~\cite{Bothmann:2019yzt}, to achieve this, it uses highly optimised CUDA kernels for double-precision and a four-dimensional momenta phase space.
 Our focus instead is on computing amplitudes in an arbitrary number of dimensions using finite fields, with a very flexible code base which can serve other purposes, and so only the most critical components are compiled ahead of time.
 With these differences in mind, a benchmark for 6 and 9 particles in the final state is presented in Fig.~\ref{fig:bgdifference}.
 As expected, the just-in-time compilation nature of our framework introduces an overhead that requires a large number of events to overcome.
-Eventually, the difference in performance between both approaches stabilises with \texttt{BlockGen} being about one order of magnitude faster.
+Eventually, the difference in performance between both approaches stabilises with \texttt{BlockGen} being about one order of magnitude faster when comparing against our default finite fields approach.
+The difference is slightly smaller when we run our code in double precision mode.
 In this benchmark both codes are running with the same number of dimensions (4) and using the leading-color approximation for the calculation.
-Note however that they use different numerical settings: a custom type, finite fields, vs.~double precision floats.
+Note however that the intended use of the different codes is quite different: a custom type ( finite fields) vs.~double precision floats, and dimension-independence vs.~specific for 4 dimensions.